How to Install a Stair Runner: A Step-by-Step Guide

 To determine how many runners you need to order, measure the depth of the stair tread and the height of the riser.
 Add those two numbers together.
 Then multiply that number by the total number of stairs you need to cover with the runner.
 Then divide that number by 12 to determine the total number of feet you need for your stair runner.

 Our treads measure 10.5 inches and our risers measure 9 inches.
 We have 17 stairs.
-So our formula was 19.5 inches x 17 stairs = 331.5 inches ÷ 12 = 27.625 feet (rounded up to 28 feet)
+So our formula was 19.5 inches x 17 stairs = 331.5 inches รท 12 = 27.625 feet (rounded up to 28 feet)

 You want your carpet pads to be completely covered by your stair runner.
 Our stair runner is 31″ wide, so we decided to make our rug pads 29″ wide.
-I made a 29″ x 9″ template out of cardboard which made it a lot easier to quickly cut out the rugs pads.
-As I cut them out using my template, Joe added two strips of carpet tape to them.
-We then taped them to the stair treads, making sure they were centered properly as we worked.
+I made a 29″ x 9″ template out of cardboard, which made it a lot easier to quickly cut out the rug pads.

-We chose to cover the “partial tread” at the top of our stairs that meets up with the carpet in our hallway because I felt this would look better than having 1 strip of uncovered tread.
-This is totally personal preference.
-I cut off the finished edge of the runner so that we could tuck it in to meet up with the carpet (the finished edge was too bulky to do this).
 If you prefer not to cover your top tread, you would simply align the top of the runner with the bottom edge of the first tread and you would leave the finished edge of the runner intact.
 Either way, you will want to use your staple gun to staple the runner in place approximately every 3 inches.
-Be sure to staple both outer edges.
+Be sure to staple both outer edges. - Wrap the runner around the bullnose of your stair tread.

-Since our stair treads have bullnoses, we chose a “wrap-style” installation, meaning that we wrapped the runner taut around the bullnose and stapled it in place under each bullnose approximately every 3 inches (always being sure to staple both outer edges).
+Since our stair treads have bullnoses, we chose a โwrap-styleโ installation, meaning that we wrapped the runner taut around the bullnose and stapled it in place under each bullnose approximately every 3 inches (always being sure to staple both outer edges).

 We also stapled every 3 inches or so at the base of the riser.
 The bolster chisel really helps you keep the rug taut as you staple.